Kippur: Development

 The premise of Kippur is based on the true story of the Yom Kippur War, as told by the personal account of Israeli army reservists.
-On October 6, 1973, the Egyptian army launched a large scale offensive against Israeli positions in the Sinai Peninsula which was followed by a second attack by Syria from the Golan Heights in the north. the sudden defeats and considerable loss of life that occurred at the beginning of the conflict handed down a terrible psychological blow to Israelis.
+On October 6, 1973, the Egyptian army launched a large-scale offensive against Israeli positions in the Sinai Peninsula which was followed by a second attack by Syria from the Golan Heights in the north. the sudden defeats and considerable loss of life that occurred at the beginning of the conflict handed down a terrible psychological blow to Israelis.
 Previously, the Israeli military believed it was invulnerable in the region.
-On April 11, 1974, prime minister Golda Meir resigned with her cabinet followed suit, including chief of staff Moshe Dayan.
+On April 11, 1974, the prime minister Golda Meir resigned with her cabinet followed suit, including chief of staff Moshe Dayan.
 Yitzhak Rabin, who had spent most of the war as an advisor to Elazar in an unofficial capacity, became head of the new government, which was seated in June.
 The Israeli National Security Council was created to improve coordination between the different security and intelligence bodies, and the political branch of government.

 The emotional impact on the individual Israeli soldiers is expanded upon in the film.
 The complete transformation from a quiet civilian life to a chaotic war scene is depicted in the storyline.
-The Israeli soldiers cope with assisting dead and seriously wounded troops, while taking enemy fire.
+The Israeli soldiers cope with assisting dead and seriously wounded troops while taking enemy fire.